ebarracchia/Utility/README.md

 Utility
 =======
-To get and show some usefull android information from device.
+To get and show some useful android information from device.
 Made in <a href="http://www.ebarracchia.com.ar"> Ernesto Barracchia</a>.<br>

 God bless Android!